RakhithJK/Mailu-Mailu-wiki/Refactored-design.md

 The admin interface will access the REST API and serve a client-side application based on HTML and JavaScript.
 A command line admin interface could also be built using the same library and primitives.

+# Service containers

+As opposed to the current model where all containers have very specific configuration, we could build really generic containers (even use some external ones) and generate configuration per-container.

+How the configuration is generated and/or shared is still to be determined.
+An interesting model would be to have a configuration repository containing template files, where Jinja (or any other template engine) builds configuration files upon relevant configuration changes (defining "relevant" might be the challenge).

+Then, built configuration directories could be mounted as volumes in the generic service containers.

+Overriding configuration is a must have and all templates should be extensible and/or include override files.